tidalcycles/tidal-fuzz-completer/README.md

 # fuzz-completer

-Tidal autonomous code generator combined with the autocomplete package
+Tidal autonomous agent "Fuzz" is a code generator combined with the autocomplete package.
+It allows you to produce unique and syntactically correct Tidal code produced by a machine counterpart for use in collaborative improvisation.

 ## To run